simple-registry/simple-registry/doc/explanation/storage-backends.md

 #### Namespace Catalog

-Listing all namespaces (`_catalog` / `list_namespaces`) is derived directly from stored content with no maintained index.
-The catalog is built by walking the repository tree and yielding a path exactly when it has a `_manifests` child, which means the namespace holds at least one revision or tag.
-Paths that hold only non-manifest data (for example an in-progress `_uploads` session) are not catalog entries, and `_`-prefixed children are never descended into.
+Listing all namespaces (`_catalog` / `list_namespaces`) is served from the `v2/cat/` index alone: every push writes one empty key per namespace, and the listing's lexical key order is the catalog's page order.
+Each listed name is content-checked, so it appears exactly when the namespace holds at least one revision or live tag; a stale index key of an emptied namespace does not list, and a namespace holding only non-manifest data (for example an in-progress `_uploads` session) is not a catalog entry.

-This makes the catalog **deterministic and strongly consistent**: a namespace appears the instant its first revision or tag is written and disappears the instant the last one is deleted.
-There is no namespace "registration" concept, no eventually-consistent index to converge, and no scrub step involved.
+This makes the catalog **deterministic and strongly consistent** for content written on this version: a namespace appears the instant its first revision or tag is written and disappears the instant the last one is deleted, with no namespace "registration" concept and no eventually-consistent index to converge.
+Legacy content written before the index existed joins the catalog once `angos scrub` backfills its index key.

 #### Legacy Layouts

 Blob references written by earlier versions as per-namespace `v2/blobs/.../refs/{namespace}.json` shards are still merged into every read as a fallback; `angos scrub` converts each shard into reference keys and deletes it, so the fallback cost disappears with the last shard.
+The advisory layer/config/index-child link files earlier versions kept under `v2/repositories/` are no longer written by pushes; scrub retires each one once its live references are re-homed to per-referrer reference keys.
 The pre-1.2.0 single-file `index.json` is no longer read (see the [upgrade guide](../how-to/upgrade.md) for the required pre-upgrade migration).

-Pre-existing namespace-registry index objects (`_registry/namespaces.json` and `_registry/ns/*.json`) written by earlier versions are no longer read or written; the catalog is now derived directly from stored content.
+Pre-existing namespace-registry index objects (`_registry/namespaces.json` and `_registry/ns/*.json`) written by earlier versions are no longer read or written; the catalog is now served from the content-checked `v2/cat/` index.
 These objects become unused after upgrade and can be left in place or deleted manually; no migration step is required.

 #### Blob Index Convergence